-Remember when you believed in yourself and felt anything was possible?
+Remember that time when you believed in yourself and truly thought anything was possible?

 "Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway."